SolidHal/btrfld/README.md

 Retain wire in thumb cluster with 2 dots of super glue

 TODO:
+- redo wiring for bluemicro & to make wiring easier with controller position
 - choose place for power switch by usb-c port, make it recessed
-- choose place for controller
 - ribbon cable retainers on baseplate

 nice to haves